10.2. Command-Line variable=value Build Variables

 env.Program(['foo.c', 'bar.c'])

-This SConstruct file first creates a Variables object which uses the values from the command-line options dictionary ARGUMENTS (the vars=Variables(None, ARGUMENTS) call).
+This SConstruct snippet first creates a Variables object which uses the values from the command-line variables dictionary ARGUMENTS.
 It then uses the object's Add method to indicate that the RELEASE variable can be set on the command line, and that if not set the default value is 0.
 The newly created Variables object is passed to the Environment call used to create the construction environment using a variables keyword argument.
 This then allows you to set the RELEASE build variable on the command line and have the variable show up in the command line used to build each object from a C source file:

 % scons -Q RELEASE=1